MicrosoftDocs/entra-docs/docs/identity/role-based-access-control/permissions-reference.md

 Users with this role **cannot** do the following:

 - Cannot manage per-user MFA in the legacy MFA management portal.
-The same functions can be accomplished using the [Update-MgUser](/powershell/module/microsoft.graph.users/update-mguser) cmdlet Microsoft Graph PowerShell module.
+The same functions can be accomplished using the [Update-MgUser](/powershell/module/microsoft.graph.users/update-mguser) cmdlet in the Microsoft Graph PowerShell module.

 [!INCLUDE [authentication-table-include](./includes/authentication-table-include.md)]